RoseCityRobotics/common_platform/docs/source/index.md

 If you need assistance or have questions:
 1. Check the [Operations Manual](operations/index.md) for step-by-step guides
 2. Review the troubleshooting sections
-3. Contact the PARTS team for additional support
+3. Contact the RCR team for additional support

 ---